 The variety of marine life makes Hoi Ha Wan one of the best areas in Hong Kong to go snorkelling and kayaking!
 And its beautiful waters and remote location, make it a perfect destination to spend a summer day.

-Hoi Ha Wan (which literally translates to ‘Bay Beneath the Sea’) bay is located at the north of Sai Kung Peninsula.
-Which means that it’s far.
-So, no matter where you are in Hong Kong, prepare for a long journey.
+Hoi Ha Wan (which literally translates to ‘Bay Beneath the Sea’) is located in the north of Sai Kung West Country Park, 16 km from Sai Kung town.
+Its remote location means that no matter where you start from, prepare for a long journey!